Mathics3/mathics-django/README.rst

 version of Django.
 For Django, you will need mysql or mariadb installed, since that is where worksheets are stored.

-See the `Installing Mathics <https://mathics-development-guide.readthedocs.io/en/latest/installing.html>`_ for instructions on installing Mathics3.
+See the `Installing Mathics3 <https://mathics-development-guide.readthedocs.io/en/latest/installing.html>`_ for instructions on installing Mathics3.

 If you are a novice at installing Python packages, consider using either a pre-built OS package if available under "Packaging status" above, or the `mathics docker image <https://hub.docker.com/r/mathicsorg/mathics>`_.